-The Lincolnshire Wolds is a distinctive landscape which has been gently shaped by nature and humankind for more than ten thousand years to create a haven for a wide range of plants and animals.
+The Wolds have a distinctive landscape which has been gently shaped by nature and humankind for more than ten thousand years to create a haven for a wide range of plants and animals.

 Visit our volunteering page to find out how you can help us protect and improve the natural environment and support our wildlife.

 Lincoln Red cattle are a part of our history.
 They’re beautiful animals with vividly coloured, fluffy coats and people in Lincolnshire are rightly proud of them.
 Lincoln Reds are listed as vulnerable by the Rare Breeds Survival Trust and the original population are even rarer.

 We’re using sustainable practices to support the growth of what is now one of the largest herds of original population Lincoln Red cattle in the world.Lincoln Reds

 As well as our herd of original population Lincoln Red cattle, the South Ormsby Estate is home to a wide range of animals.